 Your learning will extend into 21st Century skill development with courses that build your Education for Tomorrow.
 Mini-courses such as Medical Anthropology or Success Strategies designed specifically for Nursing students will add another layer to your career preparation.
 So will our Sophomore Success Summit and Career HOP special programs.
 By junior year you’ll be working with a Career Coach and an Alumni Mentor, both of whom will offer practical insights and expertise to your journey.

 Meg Brockett ’22 is a nursing student at Hartwick.
 Hartwick ranked #19 in Best Accelerated Nursing Programs in New York Best Value Schools.

 In Hartwick’s Clark Nursing Simulation Lab, you’ll be called on to rush to the aid of “Mr. Shapiro,” a mannequin programmed to simulate a variety of cardiac symptoms.
-He and other lifelike patients are part of your Hartwick head-start on the 800 hours of practice you’ll need to complete your practical education.
+He and other lifelike patients are part of your Hartwick head-start on the 834 clinical hours of practice you’ll need to complete your practical education.
 You’ll have opportunities for professional development, including the annual O’Connor Chair Lecture, featuring talks from top leaders in Nursing and related fields.